Starship Enterprise: The original Star Trek and first films

 Jefferies created an updated Enterprise design for the Star Trek: Phase II series.
 He left the project when Phase II halted and production began on the first Star Trek film, Star Trek: The Motion Picture.
 Several artists, including Andrew Probert, contributed to the film redesign.
 Several aspects of the ship, such as the engine nacelle grills, were influenced by art deco.
 The ship's significantly different appearance compared to the television show was attributed to an 18-month refit.
-The ship is heavily damaged in Star Trek II: The Wrath of Khan (1982), and it is destroyed in Star Trek III: The Search for Spock (1984).
+The ship is heavily damaged in Star Trek II: The Wrath of Khan (1982), and is destroyed in Star Trek III: The Search for Spock (1984).